spiral/docs/http/annotated-routes.md

 middleware | array | Route specific middleware class names.

 ## Route Groups
-It is possible to apply common rules, middleware, [domain core](/cookbook/domain-core.md) or prefix to the group of routes.
-Create and register bootloader in order to achieve that:
+It is possible to apply shared rules, middleware, [domain core](/cookbook/domain-core.md), or prefix to the group of routes.
+Create and register bootloader to achieve that:

 ```php
 namespace App\Bootloader;